btrettel/plint/plint.md

     an enclosure |,
     a display |,
     a button |, and
-    at least one ! widget | mounted on the enclosure, wherein the enclosure | is green,
+    at least one widget | mounted on the enclosure, wherein the enclosure | is green,
     the button | is yellow, and
-    #the at least one @ widget | is blue.
+    the at least one widget | is blue.

 ## Exit statuses